Delhi pollution, effects causes and remedies

 Effects of Smog

-- Asthama/Bronchitis/Emphysema – Patients of such respiratory problems can undergo some worst conditions whenever smog is off the charts.
-They can have severe Asthama attacks.
+- Asthma/Bronchitis/Emphysema – Patients of such respiratory problems can undergo some worst conditions whenever smog is off the charts.
+They can have severe Asthma attacks.
 The risk of developing these diseases also go off the charts.

 - Cold and eye irritation